 3. Support processes

 The toolkit itself is also being piloted.
 In terms of the toolkit overall, we will be asking for suggestions for tools which could be developed and added to the toolkit and, for that matter, whether any tools should be amalgamated with others or withdrawn.
-This is Version 1.2 of the Toolkit.
 We hope that with your help, we can extend the Toolkit.
 If you find yourselves saying ‘If only we had a recruitment tool which would help us do xxxx’, please email firstname.lastname@example.org.
 We can’t promise to do everything but we’ll do our best.